Published Oct 12, 2022

 Why Does A Person Need A PCP?

 It’s important to have a medical professional with whom a person has established a consistent relationship with regarding medical history and potential illnesses in the future.
-While some may go to the doctor only when they are ill, having a Primary Care doctor can help a person prevent future illness, identify genetic diseases they may contract, and treat acute illnesses to prevent worsening symptoms.
+While some may go to the doctor only when they are ill, having a primary care doctor can help a person prevent future illness, identify genetic diseases they may contract, and treat acute illnesses to prevent worsening symptoms.

 Different Types of Primary Care